 Nestled in the leafy landscape of South Gloucestershire, with views stretching to the Severn Estuary and the hills of South Gloucestershire and Wales, Thornbury Castle was built in the early 16th century.
-As you walk through the tapestry-lined halls past suits of armour, echoes of great moments in English history abound – the beheaded Duke of Buckingham, Henry VIII’s honeymoon with Anne Boleyn and Mary Tudor, who lived here before taking the throne as Queen Mary.
+As you walk through the tapestry-lined halls past suits of armour, echoes of great moments in English history abound – the beheaded Duke of Buckingham, Henry VIII’s visits with Anne Boleyn, and Mary Tudor, who lived here before taking the throne as Queen Mary.

 Thornbury is an ideal base from which to discover the many historic sites, villages and towns located within an hour’s drive of the castle, or cross the Severn Bridge into Wales and explore that beautiful country.

 Heart of England